The left gets a modus vivendi, the right a concordat

 This was the inside view from a famed canonist at the Gregorian University in Rome who became superior general of the Jesuits and a trusted adviser to Pope Pius X.

 These rightwing dictators generally got on well with the Vatican, despite occasional theoretical differences.
-For instance, their problem with the Jews: the Church was anti-Jewish, blaming the Jews for communism, democracy and "killing Christ", whilst the Nazis were anti-Semitic, blaming them for ancestry that wasn't German.
+For instance, regarding the Jews, the Church was anti-Jewish, blaming the Jews for communism, democracy and "killing Christ", while the Nazis were anti-Semitic, blaming them for ancestry that wasn't German.
 When it came to the crunch, this subtle distinction about exactly what they should be accused of didn't help most Jews very much.
 In practice, it just meant that a few of the Jews who had converted to Catholicism were saved through Church intervention, while the rest were left to their fate under Hitler.

 While John Paul II draped his interventions in Poland and Eastern Europe in the garb of “liberty” and “independence,” the reactionary essence of his political orientation was revealed openly in South America.
 There he sided with the ruling elites and disciplined so-called “liberation theologians” who had lined up with the oppressed in their struggles against right-wing military dictatorships.

-However, the Vatican still wanted to find out what was going on and exercise what influence it could and thus it arranged a modus vivendi — a working agreement — with the various Communist regimes of Eastern Europe.
+The Vatican also compromised, by entering agreements that it didin't call concordats.
+It wanted to find out what was going on and exercise what influence it could and thus it arranged a modus vivendi — a working agreement — with the various Communist regimes of Eastern Europe.
 This was a kind of diplomatic note lacking the full force of an international treaty, (which is what a concordat purports to be).
 The modus vivendi acted to secure whatever could be got, it kept the lines of communication open and yet it withheld the diplomatic recognition conferred by a concordat.
 The modus vivendi was intended as a stopgap until a leftwing regime collapsed.
 Then the Vatican could offer a new and more compliant successor the prospect of international recognition and the stabilising support of the Church — at a price — the price of a concordat.

 Note on the picture of boots: These seem a better symbol of modern Fascism than the traditional "fasces".
 Springer boots, originally for paratroopers, have thick soles to absorb the shock of landing.
 Neo-Nazis use them to absorb the shock to their feet of treading on their victims.